smphhh/simple-typed-sql/README.md

 # Simple Typed SQL

 Experimental object-SQL mapper based on Knex.js with partial type safety when used with TypeScript.
+> Never refer to SQL table columns using strings again.

+Supports:
+- Select, insert and update queries
+- Complex where clauses
+- Joins with complex join conditions
+- Transactions

+Upcoming:
+- Aggregation functions and group by
+- Select expressions

 ## Installation